Following the trail of winter in Japan from Hokuriku Shinetsu to Tokai

 Empty

-Unlike the famous old town of Takayama, Furukawa still retains the peaceful, authentic features of a highland town.
-Visitors can leisurely stroll along the river, visit small cafes or sip a cup of warm sake under the soft yellow light - to fully experience the slow and warm pace of life here.
+Unlike the famous old town of Takayama, Furukawa retains the peaceful and authentic charm of a highland town.
+Visitors can leisurely stroll along the riverbank, visit small cafes, or sip warm sake under soft yellow lights – to fully experience the slow and warm pace of life here.

-The town is also known as the inspiration for the hit movie “Your Name”.
-Familiar scenes from the movie such as Furukawa Station and Keta Wakamiya Shrine are still preserved intact.
-Fans come here not only to “touch” the world that moved them on screen, but also to feel the “soul” of Japan in every small detail - the sound of running water, wooden bridges, or the thin layer of snow on the roofs.
+The town is also known as the inspiration for the hit movie "Your Name."
+Familiar scenes from the film, such as Furukawa Station and Keta Wakamiya Shrine, have been preserved intact.
+Fans come here not only to "touch" the world that moved them on screen, but also to feel the "soul" of Japan in every small detail - the sound of flowing water, the wooden bridge, or the thin layer of snow on the rooftops.

 Empty

-If you come in mid-January, you will be able to immerse yourself in the Santera Mairi festival - a marriage ceremony with a history of hundreds of years.
-When night falls, thousands of Senbon Rosoku candles in two colors, white and red, are lit along the Seto River, symbolizing wishes and gratitude.
-In the flickering candlelight and the echoing temple bells, people quietly pass by three temples to pray for luck and love.
-The whole town is immersed in a sacred, warm atmosphere, an unforgettable experience for anyone who has ever visited.
+If you visit in mid-January, you'll be immersed in the Santera Mairi festival – a centuries-old matchmaking ritual.
+As night falls, thousands of white and red Senbon Rosoku candles are lit along the Seto River, symbolizing wishes and gratitude.
+In the flickering candlelight and the echoing temple bells, people quietly pass by three temples to pray for good fortune and a successful marriage.
+The entire town is enveloped in a sacred, warm atmosphere, an unforgettable experience for anyone who visits.

-Don’t leave Furukawa without trying Hida beef, the pride of the region.
-Grilled directly over charcoal, the meat is tender and fragrant, served with gohei mochi, grilled rice topped with the signature miso sauce, or a bowl of local ramen.
-A simple meal but enough to make you remember the taste of Japanese winter forever.
+Don't leave Furukawa without trying Hida beef – the pride of the region.
+Grilled directly over charcoal, the meat is tender, melts in your mouth, and is rich and flavorful, served with gohei mochi – grilled rice topped with a signature miso paste, or a bowl of local ramen.
+A simple meal, yet enough to leave you with unforgettable memories of Japanese winter.

 Bát mì ramen nóng hổi, xua tan cái lạnh vùng núi Hida

-A bowl of hot ramen to dispel the cold of the Hida mountains
+A steaming bowl of ramen chases away the chill of the Hida mountains.

 Gohei mochi - hương vị mộc mạc của gạo nướng phủ sốt miso thơm lừng

-Gohei mochi - the rustic taste of grilled rice covered with fragrant miso sauce
+Gohei mochi - the rustic flavor of toasted rice topped with fragrant miso sauce.

 Miếng thịt bò Hida mềm tan, béo ngậy - hương vị trọn vẹn của vùng núi Gifu

-Tender, fatty Hida beef - the full flavor of the Gifu mountains
+Tender, succulent Hida beef – the full flavor of the Gifu mountain region.

 Trang thông tin du lịch và phong cách sống Travellive+

-There will be local food stalls where visitors can enjoy Hida specialties.
-Candle lighting and lantern releasing will take place from 16:00.
+There will be local food stalls where visitors can enjoy specialties from the Hida region.
+The candlelight vigil and lantern release will take place from 4:00 PM.
 Admission is free.

-Fukui Dinosaur Museum - step into the dinosaur kingdom in the snow
+Fukui Dinosaur Museum - Step into the dinosaur kingdom amidst the snow.

-In Katsuyama City, Fukui Prefecture, where heavy snow falls throughout the winter, the Fukui Dinosaur Museum is a special destination for both adults and children.
-Nestled in a mountain valley, the giant silver dome building - inspired by the shape of a dinosaur egg - stands out against the white snow.
+In Katsuyama City, Fukui Prefecture, where heavy snowfall occurs throughout the winter, the Fukui Dinosaur Museum is a special destination for both adults and children.
+Nestled in a mountain valley, the massive silver-domed building—inspired by the shape of a dinosaur egg—stands out against the pristine white snow.

 Empty